openqasm/openqasm/source/language/openpulse.rst

 ---------

 OpenPulse introduces a new type, ``waveform``.
-Within the language itself, waveforms are somewhat opaque object.
+Within the language itself, waveforms are somewhat opaque objects.
 They may be constructed and used as arguments for operators which accept waveforms (e.g. the ``play`` instruction below).

 Ultimately, waveforms are realized as a sequence of samples which define the points of